peasantbird/tp/docs/DeveloperGuide.md

 _{Explain here how the data archiving feature will be implemented}_

-### \[Proposed\] Edit feature
+### \[Completed\] Edit feature

 #### Proposed Implementation

-The proposed edit mechanism is facilitated by the `find` command.

-Using the `find` command, we can find the seller or buyer to edit.
+Description

 Given below is an example usage scenario and how the edit mechanism behaves at each step.

 Step 1.
-The user types in the `edit-b` or `edit-s` keyword, followed by the index of the buyer or seller that they want to edit.
-Following that, they type `/field`, where `field` is a name of the field that they want to edit.
+The user types in the `bedit` or `sedit` keyword, followed by the index of the buyer or seller that they want to edit.
+Following that, they type one or more of `/PREFIX`, where `PREFIX` is a field that they want to edit.

-The edit command will call the `find` command to find the corresponding buyer or seller, then it will copy that person, edit the field that the user wants to edit, delete that buyer or seller, then add the edited buyer or seller back into the list.
+Then they type in a new

 <box type="info" seamless>